Anemoi4/Youtube-homepage-clone/README.md

 * Dynamic intrest buttons pagination
 * Responsive content based on screensize (e.g if screen size is > 650px sidenav behaves differently)
 * Server has been made with node.js and express
+* It has tooltips for all the icons

 ### To run the project
 ```bash